Slabserver/slabserver.github.io/docs/documentation/minecraft/basing-guidelines.md

 # Basing Guidelines

-Building the right base can be one of the most rewarding experiences in Minecraft.
-To help ensure that everyone has the best experience possible, we ask all community members to follow these guidelines.
+When building a base on our server, we ask members to follow these guidelines, to ensure everyone has the fairest experience possible within the finite space available on our Minecraft server.

 ### Where to Build
 * Use [Pl3xMap](https://map.slabserver.org) to find an area with a reasonable distance from the nearest base.
 Ideally, you should keep any neighbouring bases outside of the server render distance, approximately 150 blocks away.